ECOTERA - RESTORATION GUIDE

 Fundamental Principles of Restoration

-9 basic principles and ethical approaches to the preservation of cultural heritage within the Venice Charter and scientific framework.
+9 basic principles and ethical approaches of cultural heritage preservation in the framework of the Venice Charter and science.

 READ ANALYSIS READ ON PAGE